itpresidents/icm-help-sessions-2020/session-03/session-03-example.md

 ## Intro: Why Bools?
 You can think of conditional statements like the choices in a "Choose Your Own Adventure" book or game.
 Each moment is followed by a choice (*do you want to take the treasure or do you want to run away?*), then that choice defines what you see next (*if you took the treasure, turn to page 69. if you ran away, turn to page 420*).
 This branching path of choice is like the stages in your p5.js sketch.

-Every decision that changes a state within your sketch can be represented with a boolean (*yes/no, true/false, 0/1*), and the internal logic of your sketch will follow the path that you outline using logical operators (ex. '&&' *AND*) and the conditional statements they make up ('if(tookTreasure && isBrave)').
+Every decision that changes a state within your sketch can be represented with a boolean (*yes/no, true/false, 0/1*), and the internal logic of your sketch will follow the path that you outline using logical operators (ex. '&&' *AND*) and the conditional statements they make up `(if(tookTreasure && isBrave))`.

 Conditional statements and comparisons are great ways of establishing logic within your sketch.
 You can create individual scenes or stages within one draw loop just by using booleans as "checkpoints" that will tell the sketch to show or do different things depending on which booleans are true or false.
+Like a river that flows different directions based on which dams are up or down.

 Today we will be creating some DIY buttons, and then using those buttons to tell a **cute dog** to sit so it can get a treat.